 Basically, if you collect data or use cookies in any way, it’s time to become compliant.

-At this time, you wouldn’t have to set up a notice or acceptance button on your website in order to be CCPA/CPRA compliant.
-However, the consensus across the web is that we all must start adhering to GDPR.
+Even though you wouldn’t have to set up a notice or acceptance button on your website in order to be CCPA/CPRA compliant at this time, the consensus across the web is that we all must start adhering to GDPR.

-So, to be compliant across all privacy laws, you need to either make sure you’re informing visitors that they’re being tracked, or stop collecting certain data.
+So, to be compliant across all privacy laws, you do need to either stop collecting certain data or explicitly inform visitors that they’re being tracked and obtain consent, regardless of whether you plan to share or sell their data.

 That sounds complicated, doesn’t it?